Justinkxc/Cancer-and-Lymphoma-Singapore/README.md

 # Cancer and Lymphoma Singapore

-The analysis of this data will be put toward my study of diffuse large B cell lymphoma.
-I.e. a lymphoid neoplasm.
+The analysis of this data will be put toward my study of diffuse large B cell lymphoma, the most prevalent and aggressive lymphoid neoplasm.

 # Lymphoid Neoplasms is consistently ranked 4th in males over the course of 3 studies